logichub/brande-help-center/section-3-creating-content/create-manage-snippets.md

 **Snippet Text** — The actual content to insert
 Example: "Our proven 3-step framework: (1) Audit your current approach, (2) Design your custom strategy, (3) Execute and measure."

-When you're in a project and type your shortcut (Ctrl+C + your shortcut, or Alt+C + your shortcut), the full snippet text appears.
+When you're in a project, press the snippet shortcut (`Ctrl+C` on macOS or `Alt+C` on Windows/Linux), then pick or type your snippet name to insert the full text.

-[NEEDS REVIEW: exact keyboard shortcut for inserting snippets - may be Ctrl+C, Alt+C, or other combination]

 ## When to Use Snippets